 The example is intended to help you compare the cost of investing in this contract with the cost of investing in other variable annuity contracts.
 These costs include transaction expenses, annual contract expenses, and annual Fund expenses.

 Each example assumes that you invest \$100,000 in the contract for the time periods indicated.
-The examples also assume that your investment has a 5% return each year, and (except for the "without Rider" example) assume the most expensive combination of annual Fund expenses and optional benefits available for an additional charge.
-Although your actual costs may be higher or lower, based on these assumptions, your costs would be:
+Each example also assumes that your investment has a 5% return each year, and assumes (except for the "without rider" example)